awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-run-as.md

-# Enable run as support for Linux instances<a name="session-preferences-run-as"></a>
+# Enable run as support for Linux and macOS instances<a name="session-preferences-run-as"></a>

-By default, sessions are launched using the credentials of a system\-generated `ssm-user` account that is created on a managed instance\. \(On Linux machines, this account is added to `/etc/sudoers/`\.\) You can instead launch sessions using the credentials of an operating system \(OS\) account\.
+By default, sessions are launched using the credentials of a system\-generated `ssm-user` account that is created on a managed instance\. \(On Linux and macOS machines, this account is added to `/etc/sudoers/`\.\) You can instead launch sessions using the credentials of an operating system \(OS\) account\.
 Session Manager provides two methods for specifying the operating system account to use\.

 **Method 1: Tag an IAM user or role \(recommended\)**
 You can specify the operating system user account that is used to start sessions by tagging an AWS Identity and Access Management \(IAM\) user or associated role with the AWS\-provided key name `SSMSessionRunAs`, and specifying the OS user name as its value\.
 For example, if the OS user account name is `DevRoleLogin`, the corresponding tag to use is `SSMSessionRunAs = DevRoleLogin`\.